Bill McSwain: Resignation

-2022 campaign for Governor
+2022 gubernatorial campaign

 In March 2021, McSwain formed a political action committee, Freedom PA, to commence his bid for Pennsylvania Governor in 2022.

-In June 2021, while McSwain was preparing for a bid for Governor of Pennsylvania and vying for Trump's endorsement, McSwain sent a letter to Trump that said his office "received various allegations of voter fraud and election irregularities" and that then-Attorney General William Barr stopped McSwain from making public announcements about the allegations, as well as investigate them.
+In June 2021, while McSwain was preparing for a bid for Governor of Pennsylvania and vying for Trump's endorsement, McSwain sent a letter to Trump that said his office "received various allegations of voter fraud and election irregularities" and that then-Attorney General William Barr instructed McSwain “not to make any public statements or put out any press releases regarding possible election irregularities,” and also directed McSwain “to pass along serious allegations to the State Attorney General for investigation.”
 There is no evidence of significant fraud in the 2020 election.
 Barr disputed McSwain's characterization of his actions and said that McSwain was making these claims to get Trump's support.
 Trump later called McSwain a "coward" for not acting on his false claims of "massive election fraud" in Philadelphia.
 Trump also said he would not endorse McSwain in the governor's race and later endorsed Pennsylvania State Senator Doug Mastriano instead.

 McSwain officially launched his gubernatorial campaign on September 13, 2021.
 He ran on a platform labeling himself a "conservative outsider" and pledging to lower regulations and taxes and address public safety issues.
 He supported eliminating no-excuse mail voting and supported voter ID laws.
-On abortion McSwain said that, if elected governor, he would support a ban on abortion but with exceptions for rape, incest, and protecting the life of the mother.
+On abortion McSwain said that, if elected, he would be a pro-life governor, but would support exceptions for rape, incest, and protecting the life of the mother.
+During his campaign, he criticized some stances of an LGBT group sponsored by the Gender Sexuality Alliance (“GSA”) at a Pennsylvania middle school as “left-wing indoctrination.”

-McSwain came in third in the Republican primary race with 15.77% of the vote behind Mastriano (43.83%) and former Congressman Lou Barletta (20.25%), carrying Chester County in the election.
-He subsequently rejoined the law firm Duane Morris LLP.
+McSwain came in third in the Republican primary race with 15.77% of the vote behind Mastriano (43.83%) and former Congressman Lou Barletta (20.25%), carrying Chester County in the election and finished second to Mastriano in a majority of Pennsylvania’s 67 counties.

+He subsequently rejoined the law firm Duane Morris LLP, where he serves as the Co-Chair of the White Collar and Government Investigations Divisions.